Cross-correlating dark sirens and galaxies: constraints on $H_0$ from GWTC-3 of LIGO-Virgo-KAGRA: Results

+{The cross-correlation between the GW sources and galaxies is dominated by shot noise and we do not measure any cross-correlation clustering signal with statistical significance.
+We show the measured band average cross-correlation signal $\hat C_\ell^{GW g}$ as a function of redshift in} Fig.~\ref{fig:cls} {for $\Delta \ell=15$ and $\Delta z=0.1$ with the three GW maps constructed from the eight events.
+The diagonal error bars are shown on the measured values.
+The band average signal shows a signal that is consistent with zero at all the redshift bins.}

-The joint estimation of the Hubble constant along with the matter density and GW bias parameters are shown in Fig.~\ref{fig:h0}.
-Constraints on the Hubble constant are bimodal, with the median value $H_0= 68.2_{-6.2}^{+26.0}$ km/s/Mpc (the upper and the lower limit indicates the $68.3\%$ equal-tailed interval (ETI)).
-At the lower end of the $H_0$ constraints, the constraints arise from the absence of the angular cross-correlation signal between the GW sources and the galaxies in the first $z$-bin.
-Due to the limited number of GW sources, we are not able to detect the cross-correlation signal with galaxies (see Fig.~\ref{fig:cls} in the appendix for further details.).
-The parameter constraints are driven by the structure in the cross-correlation signal and its covariance for different redshifts.
-Also, there are few galaxies at high redshift and the galaxy clustering signal is shot noise-dominated there.
-As a result, the galaxy-GW source cross-correlation does not add any additional information at high redshift.
-This leads to weak constraints at high $H_0$ and is one of the major sources of uncertainty.
-Particularly for Set-3, the constraints at the high $H_0 >90$ km/s/Mpc are affected due unavailability of catalog above $z=0.5$.
-Along with this, the uncertainties on the galaxies' photometric redshifts and GW luminosity distance, and the limited number of sources, play a crucial role in the weak constraints.
-The value of the matter density $\Omega_m$ and bias parameter $b_{GW}(z)$ are not constrained.
-The estimated parameters obtained for different values of the bin width are consistent with each other.
-For large choices of the $\ell$-bin ($\Delta \ell \geq 10$), we are able to mitigate the effect from off-diagonal terms.
-The $\Delta \ell=5$ case shows a stronger bi-modal distribution.
-This also implies any systematic error associated with the covariance estimation is not causing any major systematic error in the inferred value of the Hubble constant for $\Delta \ell \geq 10$.
+{The joint estimation of the Hubble constant along with the matter density and GW bias parameters are shown in Fig.~\ref{fig:h0}.
+Constraints on the Hubble constant are bimodal, with the median value $H_0= 82.4_{-27}^{+23}$ km/s/Mpc (the upper and the lower limit indicates the $68.3\%$ equal-tailed interval (ETI)) for $\Delta z=0.05$ and the maximum redshift in prior $z_{\rm max}=2$.
+The constraints for different choices of $\Delta l$, $\Delta z$, and $z_{\rm max}$ are shown in Table \ref{tab:1}.
+Due to the limited number of GW sources, we are not able to detect the cross-correlation signal with galaxies, and hence no statistically significant inference of $H_0$ is possible currently.
+The value of the matter density $\Omega_m$ and bias parameter $b_{GW}(z)$ are unconstrained as well.}

+{The posterior on the Hubble constant from only dark sirens is uninformative for all the cases and spans nearly the complete prior range due to the non-detection of the cross-correlation signal.
+In this first application of the cross-correlation technique on GW data, the measurements of $H_0$ presented are from a small number of GW sources.
+As a result, the clustering of the GW sources is not measured with any statistical significance, resulting in a weak estimate of $H_0$.
+The values in Table \ref{tab:1} show that all the estimates are statistically consistent due to large error bars.
+The measurement in this work agrees with the dark siren measurement including population assumption of $H_0=67_{-12}^{+13}$ km/s/Mpc (68.3\% HDI) by the LVK collaboration \citep{LIGOScientific:2021aug}.
+This measurement is also limited by the small number number of sources used \citep{LIGOScientific:2021aug} and systematics related to population assumptions.}